A Burial at Ornans: Crucifix

 The prominent position of the crucifix above all other figures is thought to symbolize the importance of Catholicism and traditional social values among the rural French population.
 At the same time, the inattentiveness of the church figures may serve as a witty commentary on the emptiness of the ritual they perform.
 Clark observes that there are all the elements of the burial ritual without their unison.
 Those attending the service are portrayed as indifferent to the presence of religion within the service, which may be interpreted as Courbet separating the two.
 Contemporary critics such as Proudhon also noticed this.
 He saw spirituality as being important in the death of a human, and he took the impious atmosphere of the scene to be a commentary on France losing its faith.
 Others, such as Hélène Toussaint, would later argue that the crucifix itself is a representation of hope that, after the 1848 Revolution, Christianity could be the basis for a rebuilding of French unity.
 This interpretation has often been disregarded due to the disconnect between those in the painting and the crucifix.

-Veterans
+Veteran

 The two veterans of the Revolution of '93 are represented in the painting in a light that was common at the time.
 They are worn down and old, standing proudly next to the grave, skull, and bones.
 Historian James C. McCarthy argues that their appearance likely represents both the contempt and compassion that Courbet felt towards them.
 McCarthy claims that the figures stood as a representation of "old-fashioned intransigence, a lack of contact with the latest revolutionary ideals, and a sense of frustration mingled with a certain bitterness."
 Additionally, Courbet may have represented them in this way due to his belief in non-violence.
 He described himself as a pacifist both early in life and later in his autobiography.
 He also expressed his disdain for violence after witnessing some of the horrors of the 1848 Revolution.